Celebrating Seniors - Martin Sheen is 76, Part Two

 As the 1990’s began and Martin Sheen entered his 50+ years, he directed and starred in the movie Cadence (1990), along with his sons Charlie Sheen and Ramon Estévez; and once again appearing with Laurence (Larry) Fishburne (Apocalypse Now).

 Sheen served as narrator for several docu-dramas and documentaries in the early 1990’s, including two videos about the Serbia/Croatia conflict, and was once again on Broadway in a revival of the play The Crucible (1991).

 Martin Sheen and David Keith (Firestarter) shared the screen again in the Africa conservation-themed movie Running Wild (1992) along with Brooke Shields, and Sheen’s daughter Renée Estévez.
 Sheen and his daughter Renée Estévez played a father and daughter in the TV movie Touch and Die (1992).

 In 1993 alone, 10 Martin Sheen film projects were released.
-In Alex Haley's Queen (1993), the pre-Civil War era mini-series starring Halle Berry, Martin Sheen and Ann-Margret played plantation owners.
-Below, the movie trailer for the thriller Hear No Evil (1993) features D. B. Sweeney, Marlee Matlin, and Martin Sheen.
+In Alex Haley’s Queen (1993), the pre-Civil War era mini-series starring Halle Berry, Martin Sheen and Ann-Margret played plantation owners.
+In the thriller Hear No Evil (1993), D. B. Sweeney, Marlee Matlin, and Martin Sheen co-star.

 The Civil War movie Gettysburg (1993) starred Tom Berenger as General James Longstreet, and Martin Sheen as General Robert E. Lee.
 Berenger and Sheen had both done voice-overs in the 1987 documentary Dear America: Letters Home from Vietnam.